smskelley/canny-opencl/README.md

 It is implemented using image convolution.
 For those unfamiliar with it, image convolution is an operation which essentially replaces each pixel with a weighted average of its neighbors.
 The weights chosen are very important and cause image convolution to be applicable to a number of problems.
-The weights for a gaussian blur weight closer pixels more heavily over distant ones.
+The gaussian blur weights closer pixels more heavily than distant ones.

 ###Sobel Filtering
 Sobel filtering replaces each pixel with a combination of the x and y